Sunshine Superman (song): Musical style

+Release and reception

+"Sunshine Superman" was initially readied for release on Pye Records in the UK on 28 January 1966, originally backed by "Sunny South Kensington".
+After being delayed one week, Pye cancelled the release under the assertion that label could not release a Most production, as the producer was signed with EMI.
+In the US, where Clive Davis had signed Donovan with CBS Records, Most's involvement was unproblematic as the producer already had a contract with CBS.
+As such, "Sunshine Superman" got its first release as a single on 1 July 1966 in the US on Epic Records, this time with "The Trip" on the B-side.
+It wasn't until Donovan negotiated a new Pye contract that the label relented and released "Sunshine Superman" as a single in the UK on 2 December 1966.

 Billboard described the single as a "rockin' production ballad with an exciting, commercial sound".
 Cashbox described the song as a "funky, medium-paced, blues-soaked romancer about a lad who is determined to snare the gal of his dreams", and called it "impressive".
 Record World said it "has an incessant and irresistible mid shuffle beat."

 In popular culture

 Following the release of the hit song, the name "Sunshine Superman" became widely associated with Donovan himself, and was used as the title or part of the title of about six of his album releases and reissues (including several compilations and a live album as well as being used as the title track of his 1966 studio album).

-Various incarnations of a Sunshine Superman have appeared in comics produced by DC Comics, the publishers of the Superman character.
-Writer Grant Morrison referenced the song in a 1990 issue of Animal Man by creating Sunshine Superman, an African American version of Superman whose S-shield is sun-shaped and who was a member of the Love Syndicate of Dreamworld, from a world based on the drug culture of the 1960s.
-Sunshine Superman and his world were wiped out by the Crisis on Infinite Earths, only to be brought back by the Psycho-Pirate before fading away again.
-Sunshine Superman returned for a brief, non-speaking cameo in Final Crisis #7, in an army of alternate Supermen.
-In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, the Dreamworld Earth is reintroduced as Earth-47, where an iteration of Sunshine Superman and the Love Syndicate exist.